Devilla/learn-tutorials/avalanche/avalanche-name-services.md

 # Introduction

-The Avalanche Name Service (ANS) is a decentralised naming system based on the Avalanche.
+The Avalanche Name Service (ANS) is a decentralised naming system based on the Avalanche blockchain.
 ANS’s job is to map human-readable names like ‘dev.avax’ to machine-readable identifiers such as Avalanche C-Chain addresses, other cryptocurrency addresses, content hashes, and metadata.

-Top-level domaina ‘.avax’ is owned by smart contracts called registrars, which specify rules governing the allocation of its subdomains.
+Top-level domains ‘.avax’ is owned by smart contracts called registrars, which specify rules governing the allocation of its subdomains.
 Anyone may, by following the rules imposed by these registrar contracts, obtain ownership of a domain for their own use.
-ANS also supports importing in DNS names already owned by the user for use on ANS.
+ANS also supports importing in DNS names already owned by the user on ANS.
 Because of the hierarchal nature of ANS, anyone who owns a domain at any level may configure subdomains - for themselves or others - as desired.
-For instance, if Dev owns 'dev.avax', he can create 'pay.dev.avax' and configure it as he desires.
+For instance, if Dev owns 'dev.avax', he can create like 'iam.dev.avax' and configure it as he/she desires.

 # Prerequisites